Michael Jay, Baron Jay of Ewelme: Post retirement

-He was Chairman of the House of Lords Appointments Commission from 2008 until 2013). he has served on sub-committees C, E and F of the House of Lords Select Committee on European Union affairs.
+He was chairman of the House of Lords Appointments Commission from 2008 to 2013, and has served on sub-committees C, E and F of the House of Lords Select Committee on European Union affairs.

 Family

 Jay married Sylvia Mylroie in 1975.
-In 2005, Lady Jay was appointed Vice-Chairman of L'Oreal UK & Ireland, then Chairman from 2011 to 2013.
+In 2005, Lady Jay was appointed vice-chairman of L'Oréal UK & Ireland, then chairman from 2011 to 2013.
 She has been a non-executive director on the board of Alcatel-Lucent, and is non-executive director of St-Gobain, Lazard and Casino Group.

-She is Chairman of the Pilgrim Trust and has been a trustee of the Prison Reform Trust and Entente Cordiale Scholarship Scheme.
+She is chairman of the Pilgrim Trust, and has been a trustee of the Prison Reform Trust and the Entente Cordiale Scholarship Scheme.

 In 2019, she was appointed as High Sheriff of Oxfordshire.